 The investment-gender divide

-According to the Office of National Statistics, the number of women becoming self-employed has significantly increased in the past year.
+According to the Office of National Statistics (external link), the number of women becoming self-employed has significantly increased in the past year.
 There has been a 34% change, from 2009 to 2014, in the number and percentage of self-employed women.
 Although the number of women in self-employment is increasing at a faster rate than the number of men, men still dominate the self-employment field.

 “My greatest challenge has been raising funding.
 A large percentage of investment in start-ups goes to men.
 Most investors are men too.
 So, getting them to see that a product aimed at women in business reaches a massive market is difficult.
 But investment is the lifeblood of a digital product and startup in its first two years whilst it gains traction and grows its reach before getting the cash flow that generates profits,” says Joni.